vrk7/incident_project/README.md

   Markdown report, and prints a quick summary to the console.
 - `requirements.txt`: the tiny list of Python libraries you need to install to run the tool (LangChain core + the OpenAI chat wrapper).
+- `package.json`: lets you call the assistant with familiar `npm run`/`pnpm run` scripts (for local dev shells or CI pipelines) and documents the supported Node version.
+- `.env.example`: template that shows which environment variables the CLI will load automatically.
+Copy it to `.env`, customize the secrets, and you are ready to go.
 - `README.md`: the document you are reading now—it explains how to install, run, and extend the assistant.